rhyslwells/Data-Archive/content/uncleaned/Deep Learning.md

 In machine learning features are;; carefully selected  or they creates new ones for the task at hand.
 What is Deep Learning used for?;; Used in image and speech recognition, natural language processing, autonomous vehicles, recommendation systems.

-What is a Node in a [[What is a neural network|Neural Network]]?;; Nodes in a [[What is a neural network|neural network]] are basic computational units that receive inputs, perform a weighted sum of those inputs, and apply an activation function to produce an output.
+What is a Node in a [[Neural network|Neural Network]]?;; Nodes in a [[Neural network|neural network]] are basic computational units that receive inputs, perform a weighted sum of those inputs, and apply an activation function to produce an output.

-How are weights initialized in a [[What is a neural network|neural network]]?;; Initializing all weights randomly: the weights are assigned randomly by initializing them very close to 0.
+How are weights initialized in a [[Neural network|neural network]]?;; Initializing all weights randomly: the weights are assigned randomly by initializing them very close to 0.
 It gives better accuracy to the model since every neuron performs different computations.

 What is an [[Activation Function]]?;; It is a non-linearity function at  a node for example  ReLU (Rectified Linear Unit), Sigmoid, and Tanh.